 The far western section of the mastaba was once home to a collection of treasuries and granaries.
 These storerooms were repeatedly plundered long ago, perhaps as early as the New Kingdom era.
 Today, nothing but some piles of rocks remain.

 One of the most peculiar aspects of the mastaba is what’s known as the ‘Boat Chamber’ in the southwestern section.
 In ancient Egypt, royalty was commonly buried near a boat which was symbolic of the soul’s resurrection.
-The soul of the deceased, it was believed, rode on a barque to navigate through the netherworld before (ideally) ascending to the sky.
+The soul of the deceased, it was believed, rode on a barque through the netherworld before (ideally) ascending to the sky.

 There are not only a couple of boat pits outside of Ptahshepses’ tomb, but the ‘Boat Chamber’ within the mastaba resembles a boat itself.
 This is highly unusual considering Ptahshepses’ non-royal status.